 The Catholic church in Downpatrick is St. Patrick’s Cathedral, which is close to the train station.

-In no time at all (10 minutes to be exact), you’ll be at Inch Abbey, a ruined monastic site where St. Patrick’s mission to spread Christianity in Ireland began.
+In no time at all (10 minutes to be exact), you’ll be at Inch Abbey, a ruined monastic site where Saint Patrick’s mission to spread Christianity in Ireland began.

 The abbey was established as a Cistercian monastery in the 12th century by the Norman knight John de Courcy.